 Coinbase vs. Robinhood: Access

-Coinbase is available globally in just over 100 countries around the world.
-Robinhood is only available in the United Stated (as of March 2021).
+Coinbase is available globally in over 100+ countries around the world.
+Robinhood is only available in the United States.

-Coinbase is offered legally in all 50 states in the U.S., while Robinhood is only available in 47 states.
-They are actively working to add the final three states of Nevada, New Hampshire, and West Virginia.
+Coinbase is offered in 49 states in the U.S. with Hawaii being the excluded state.
+Robinhood is available in 48 states.
+They are actively working to add the final two states of Nevada and Hawaii.